 Istio is the highest rated service mesh tool in the CNCF cloud native landscape and is backed by teams from Google, IBM and Lyft.
-Istio has great integration with Kubernetes and can be installed and configured using both Helm as well as a number of other options.
+It has a broad integration footprint with Kubernetes and can be installed and configured using Helm as well.
+A number of other installation and configuration options are also available.
 Most cloud providers also integrate Istio into their managed Kubernetes services and provide seamless installation and setup.

 Istio’s traffic management features allow DevOps to configure granular rules to control the flow of traffic and API calls between services, without having to make changes to the services themselves.
 On top of this they also make it easier to create and configure policies for circuit breakers, timeouts, retries, AB/testing, canary rollouts, and staged rollouts.

-Istio also has native security features to mitigate both insider and external threats.
-These include granular authentication and authorization policies, certificate management and mutual TLS based encryption.
+The native security feature-set allows DevOps to mitigate both insider and external threats.
+Built-in security features include granular authentication and authorization policies, certificate management and mutual TLS (mTLS) based encryption.

 Consul is backed by HashiCorp and has the second highest rating on the CNCF cloud native landscape.
 It can be easily installed in cloud native Kubernetes environments as well as in most managed Kubernetes services using Helm charts.